Do you have a dog that tends to get tear stains on its fur? If so, you are not alone in this common concern.

 Tear stains around dogs’ eyes can be a common problem for pet owners, but they don’t have to be permanent.

-So, whether your dog is new to tear staining or if he has had them for a while, read on for some helpful advice!
+So, whether your dog is new to tear staining or has had them for a while, read on for some helpful advice!

 Methods Discussed In This Post: